bill88t/ljinux-farland/README.md

-# jpkg-template-package
+# ljinux-farland
-A template package for jpkg
+Farland, the display manager for ljinux.
 <br />
 Build with <code>make package</code>